Raffi (novelist): Influence and legacy

 The impact of Raffi's widely read patriotic works was powerful and immediate.
 The typist for Raffi's novel The Fool is said to have gone to become a partisan in Ottoman Armenia immediately after completing his task.
 According to Vahé Oshagan, Raffi became the "ideological father of the Armenian revolutionary movements" who applied "the ideas of enlightenment and political awakening" to Armenians, while Louise Nalbandian writes that Raffi's works "served as a guide for organized revolutionary action."
-Although Raffi called for self-defense rather than armed revolution, his works, like those of Mikayel Nalbandian, Raphael Patkanian and others, served as inspiration for the Armenian revolutionary parties.
-Simon Vratsian, a prominent leader of the Armenian Revolutionary Federation, recalls in his memoirs that he joined that political party as a teenager partly because he believed that Raffi had been a member of the party (Raffi died a few years before the founding of the party).
+Although Raffi called for self-defense rather than armed revolution, his works, like those of Mikayel Nalbandian and others, served as inspiration for the Armenian revolutionary parties.

+Raffi's works had a lasting influence on major Armenian figures of all political stripes.
+Simon Vratsian, a prominent leader of the First Republic of Armenia, recalled in his memoirs that he joined the Armenian Revolutionary Federation as a teenager partly because he believed that Raffi had been a member of the party (Raffi died a few years before the founding of the ARF).
+Anastas Mikoyan was also greatly inspired by Raffi's novels, which he read as a student at the Nersisian School in Tiflis.
+In his speech in Yerevan of March 1954, Mikoyan called for reviving the legacy of Raffi, alongside Raphael Patkanian, Yeghishe Charents, and Alexander Miasnikian, beginning the Khrushchev Thaw in Soviet Armenia.

-A school and a street in Yerevan, Armenia are named after Raffi.
+A school in Yerevan is named after Raffi.
+There are also streets named after the writer in Yerevan, Ashtarak, Stepanavan, Yeghvard, Artik, Getazat and Nshavan.
+There was a street named after Raffi in Stepanakert.